jbruce12000/kiln-controller/docs/pid_tuning.md

 ## The Tuning Process

+### Automatic Tuning

+Contributor ADQ worked hard on creating a [Ziegler Nicols auto-tuner](ziegler_tuning.md) which is python script that heats your kiln, saves data to a csv, and then gives you PID parameters for config.py.

+### Manual Tuning

 I'm a big fan of manual tuning.
 Let's start with some reasonable values for PID settings in config.py...

     pid_kp = 20